 I do understand that it does not make sense to compare Symphony with Apple, in fact, it is absurd.
 But if you look at the reality where millions of people use your device on a daily basis, it makes perfect sense.
 The only difference was Symphony did not have any of the leverage, unlike Apple.

 bKash started in 2011.
 In many ways, bKash was enabled by the previous two epochs.
 If there was no mobile phone network and then if Symphony did not help in mobile phone penetration, it is almost impossible to imagine bKash.
-This is one of the fundamental characteristics of the previous two epochs, both have enabled the followings to happen.
+This is one of the fundamental characteristics of the previous two epochs, both have enabled the following to happen.

 This also tells an interesting truth about our local technology companies and regulatory ecosystem - most of the companies are not imaginative enough and our overall business ecosystem does not encourage innovation.
 I would like to argue that at least a few companies from the previous two epochs, GP and Symphony at least, could have taken more advantage of the epochs that they helped to happen but they failed to do so.
-GP launched Gpay very recently and it does not make sense anymore given the reality that we have 19+ MFS services and the regulatory decision has been made, that MFS should be regulated by Bangladesh Bank which I think is a logical as well as right decision given the situation of both financial industry and BTRC in regulating mobile operators in the country.
+GP launched Gpay very recently and it does not make sense anymore given the reality that we have 19+ MFS services and the regulatory decision has been made, that MFS should be regulated by Bangladesh Bank which I think is a logical as well as right decision given the situation of both the financial industry and BTRC in regulating mobile operators in the country.

 Again, the bKash epoch that made P2P money transfer simple enabling a new wave of financial inclusion is greatly indebted to the first two epochs, mobile phone, and telecom.

 “bKash has experienced tremendous growth over the past few years and has become synonymous with P2P money transfer in the country.
 As I mentioned earlier, some 22% of Bangladeshis use the service and 4.5 million transactions happen per day.